6QM/iPython/README.md

 # iPython
-Some stuff about learning python
+Some stuff I recorded about learning python